Prag8855/aab/content/guides/public-transit.md

 ### If you get caught without a ticket

 There are ticket checkers who enter the train and look at everyone's tickets.
 They wait until the doors close, so you can't run away.
-If your ticket is not valid, you get a {{BVG_FINE|cur}}€ fine.
+If your ticket is not valid, you get a €{{BVG_FINE|cur}} fine.

 If you have the wrong ticket, you still get a fine.